 - iPad Sign-In – Simple iPad layout for staff to easily find and check-in attendees

-- Attachments – Add unlimited number of attachments to individual event sessions
+- Attachments – Add an unlimited number of attachments to individual event sessions

 Looking at the provided “build-ons” for the Event Management Master Template, we see some nice added functionality to the rather simple Base Template.
-That said, with the exception of printable name badges, all the other “build-ons” are essentially contextual repetitions to features addressed in length by the other two templates.
-The Job Tracking template goes over the adding of Staff records and Task management, as well as the ability to assign tasks to individual staff members (vs the much more limited Event only related Tasks as outlined here).
+That said, with the exception of printable name badges, all the other “build-ons” are essentially contextual repetitions of features addressed in depth by the other two templates.
+The Job Tracking template goes over the adding of Staff records and Task management, as well as the ability to assign tasks to individual staff members (vs. the much more limited Event-only related Tasks as outlined here).

-I hope you enjoyed this article and thanks for reading!
+I hope you enjoyed this article and thanks for reading it!
 Please help to spread the word by sharing this post with others and subscribe below to keep up with our latest updates.

 To watch FileMaker’s official 1hr video about this Event Tracking Template click here.